carrot-ar/parrot/README.md

 ### 📚 Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-If you'd like to advertise and monitor, you'll two devices.
+To run the example project, clone the repo and run `pod install` from the Example directory first.
+If you'd like to advertise and monitor, you'll need two devices.

 ### 🛠 Installation